Frequently Asked Questions by Parents

 - Graduate School Resources

 One of the most important things you can do to support your family member during college is to talk with them about their career planning process.
 Support them in listening to their thoughts and ideas.
-College is a time for exploration, don't worry if your student has a new idea daily!
+College is a time for exploration, don't worry if your student has new ideas daily!
 This is a part of the exploration process.
 The best support is to be an active listener, keeping an open mind and giving suggestions on how they can find more information or resources.
 Our Family Member Checklist will help you throughout the career planning process and will help you be a positive supporter of your family member's future.

 It is also important that you educate yourself on the changing nature of the workforce.
 Check out our Resources of Parents and Family Members section to find useful articles and books on how you can serve as a resource and supporter to your family member.

 Encourage your family member to attend Career Services events and to make an appointment with a career counselor.
-We offer individual appointments, assessment testing and many workshops and sessions for all students.
+We offer individual appointments, assessment testing, and many workshops and sessions for all students.
 Check out our Calendar of Events to see what's happening!